kevalpatel2106/PasscodeView/README.md

 # PasscodeView
 [![Build Status](https://travis-ci.org/kevalpatel2106/PasscodeView.svg?branch=master)](https://travis-ci.org/kevalpatel2106/PasscodeView) [ ![Download](https://api.bintray.com/packages/kevalpatel2106/maven/PasscodeView/images/download.svg) ](https://bintray.com/kevalpatel2106/maven/PasscodeView/_latestVersion) [![API](https://img.shields.io/badge/API-16%2B-orange.svg?style=flat)](https://android-arsenal.com/api?level=16)  <a href="https://www.paypal.me/kevalpatel2106"> <img src="https://img.shields.io/badge/paypal-donate-yellow.svg" /></a>

-##### PasscodeView is an Android Library to easily and securely authenticate user with PIN code or using the fingerprint scanner.
+##### PasscodeView is an Android Library to easily and securely authenticate the user with the PIN code or using the fingerprint scanner.

 ## Why❓
 - Secure authentication is the key factor in many application (e.g. financial applications).
-Many application uses PIN based authentication.
+Many application uses PIN-based authentication.
-- But Android System doesn't provide any easy to set view for PIN based authentication which can tightly integrate and take advantage of fingerprint API introduced in newer versions of android.
+- But Android System doesn't provide any easy to set the view for PIN-based authentication which can tightly integrate and take advantage of fingerprint API introduced in newer versions of android.
 This limitation led me to work on this project.

-- With use of *PasscodeView* you can easily integrate PIN & Fingerprint based authentication in your application.
+- With the use of *PasscodeView* you can easily integrate PIN & Fingerprint based authentication in your application.

 ## Features:
 This library provide easy and secure PIN authentication view, which
-- provides access to built in fingerprint based authentication.
-This handles all the complexities of imtegrating the fingerprint API with your application.
+- provides access to built-in fingerprint-based authentication.
+This handles all the complexities of integrating the fingerprint API with your application.
 - provide error feedback when PIN entered is wrong.
-- is highly customisable.
+- is highly customizable.
 So that you can match it with your application them.
 It provides you control over,
   * shape of the each key.
   * color and shape of each key.
   * localized name of each key in pin keyboard. 👉 [Guide](https://github.com/kevalpatel2106/PasscodeView/wiki/Add-localized-key-names)